Introduction and club history

 Every team, excluding the U20s, compete in the University leagues (BUCS) on a Wednesday afternoon during semester.

-The men's 1st team, U20s team, 3rd team all compete on a Saturday.
+The men's 1st team, U20s team, and 3rd team all compete on a Saturday.

 How do I join the club?